Ex-wife of Rob Porter pushes back against Donald Trump's defense

 The president added: "We hope he has a wonderful career. ...
 Very sad when we heard about it.
 He's very sad.
 He also, as you probably know, he says he's innocent."

-Trump later echoed his words on his favorite social media platform, Twitter, saying men accused of sexual harassment weren't provided their right to "due process" and expressing his sympathy for those accused.
+Trump later echoed his words on his favorite social media platform, Twitter, saying men accused of sexual harassment weren't provided their right to "due process" and expressing his sympathy for those accused, without mentioning accusers.

 "Peoples lives are being shattered and destroyed by a mere allegation," the president said.
 "Some are true and some are false.
 Some are old and some are new.
 There is no recovery for someone falsely accused — life and career are gone.
 Is there no such thing any longer as Due Process?"

-Note: CORRECTION (Feb.
-12, 2018, 9 a.m.): An earlier version of this article misstated Willoughby’s first name.
-It’s Jennifer, not Jenna.